Drew3KW/mischief-made-analytics/README.md

 This created a more stable and reproducible local orchestration foundation for continued ingestion, BI, and future multi-source work.

+### Docker local environment hardening

+The Dockerized local Airflow environment was then hardened for safer, cleaner local development.

+This milestone added:

+- `.env.example` for documented local configuration
+- local-only `.env` workflow for machine-specific values
+- `.dockerignore` to keep secrets, logs, runtime files, and local source data out of Docker build context
+- improved `.gitignore` protection for local-only files
+- environment-variable driven Docker Compose configuration

+The full raw-load + warehouse refresh + validation DAG was successfully re-run after the cleanup.

+This preserved the working local CSV ingestion path while making the Docker environment more reproducible and better prepared for Shopify API ingestion work.

 ## Current focus

-Current work is centered on strengthening the project’s orchestration and local development foundation after completing Analysis Pack v1.
+Current work is centered on strengthening the project’s orchestration and ingestion foundation after completing Analysis Pack v1.

 The project now has: